FelixBritzelmaier/FlowerClassification_Website/readme.md

 This project uses a pre-trained model to classify flower images.
 You can run it in **production** using Docker or in **development** locally.

+To test the application you can use 2 floders :
+- `flowers-102-categories-perso`is our training data set.
+- `flowers` is a compilation of picture from the web that were recognized by our trained model

 ## Development Setup (Windows)

 ### 1. **Set up Flask App**